 Here’s an example of an introduction that follows these instructions, crafted especially with focus groups in mind (i.e. respondents, who might have not known your brand so far):

-COMPANY NAME is a startup looking to learn more about coffee drinking habits of Millennials.
-We’d love to hear how many cups of coffee they drink every day, reasons why they drink it, what types of coffee they prefer, and when they drink it.
+COMPANY NAME is a startup looking to learn more about the coffee drinking habits of Millennials.
+We’d love to hear how many cups of coffee they drink every day, the reasons why they drink it, what types of coffee they prefer, and when they drink it.
 The answers are confidential and will be helpful to us to improve our products and prioritize some flavor tastes and features.

 We estimate that it will take you around 3 minutes to complete the survey.